Stuart Street Power Station: History

-After the Second World War, an additional Metropolitan-Vickers, 60,000 kW turbo-alternator, generating at 33,000V was installed along with two large John Thompson boilers.
+After the Second World War, an additional Metropolitan-Vickers, 60,000 kW turbo-alternator, generating at 33,000 V was installed along with two large John Thompson boilers.
 The new boilers were amongst the largest that had hitherto been constructed in the UK and had to be housed in a new building along with the electrostatic precipitators that removed particulates from the flue gases.
 A new chimney and an additional cooling tower also had to be built for the new boilers.

 Coal was supplied from Bradford Colliery via a tunnel containing a conveyor belt.
 Ash from the boilers was taken away by rail and dumped in the nearby Clayton Vale.

 In 1948, the station came under the control of the British Electricity Authority following the nationalisation of the electricity supply industry.
 The station later became part of the Central Electricity Generating Board in 1957.

 In 1971 the boilers had a combined steam generating capacity of 1.94 million pounds per hour (538.9 kg/s).
 The steam conditions were low pressure 350/355 psi (24.1/24.5 bar) and 371/416 °C; and high pressure 600 psi (41.4 bar) and 454 °C. There was a single 66.5 MW and three 30.75 MW turbo-alternators, and the station had a total generating capacity of 184.75 MW.
 The electricity output in 1971 was 136.733 GWh.

 The generating capacity and output from the high pressure and low pressure plant at Stuart Street is given in the following table.